 First up is nutritional yeast or ‘nooch’ – a flaky yellowish powder that lends a cheesy umami flavour to the sauce.
 Just one of the many weird vegan ingredients to include in your plant-based cooking, it also happens to be a good source of vitamin B12.

-How to make this recipe without cashews (or other nuts)
+Making vegan cauliflower bake without cashews (or other nuts)

 Similar to traditional recipes, I first use gluten-free flour and dairy-free butter to create a roux.
-I then whisk in plant-based milk to create a creamy white sauce, with the cheesy flavours coming from the ingredients mentioned above.
+I then whisk in plant-based milk to create a creamy white sauce, with the cheesy flavours coming from the other ingredients mentioned above.

 Which plant-based milk is best?